rondlite/reaction-docs/website/versioned_docs/version-v1.7.0/testing-debugging-server-code.md

 - To set up a breakpoint in DevTools, open up the **Source** tab and navigate to a file you would like to debug in the left-side bar.
 Click on the line number where you'd like the code to stop executing.
 You can set up as many breakpoints as you'd like.
 - To set up a breakpoint in your code, add the keyword `debugger` right before you'd like the application to pause execution.

-Remember: Since you are currently debugging the Reaction server, you'll only have access to code that runs on the server - not the client.
+Remember: Since you are currently debugging the demand server, you'll only have access to code that runs on the server - not the client.

 4. Now open `http://localhost:3000` as you normally would and the code should stop executing at your first breakpoint.